NikKowPHP/social-brain/chapters/chapter-12.md

     *   *"...While I can't lead the project, I'm happy to spend 30 minutes brainstorming with whoever does."*

 **Case Study: The High-Stakes Boundary**
-***Previously on the Phoenix Project:*** *After securing funding, the team is sprinting toward the Sterling Corp. deadline.
-Maria faces a flood of requests, including a high-stakes, derailing project request from senior leader David that threatens to pull the team off track.*
+With funding secured and the team sprinting toward the Sterling Corp. deadline, Maria faced a flood of new requests.
+The most dangerous was a high-stakes, derailing project from senior leader David that threatened to pull the team off track.

-Maria had to use the script on David, a senior leader, to protect her team from burnout.
+Maria had to use the script on David to protect her team from burnout.

 *   **Validate:** "Thank you so much for seeing the potential here.
 That dashboard sounds like a fantastic tool."
 *   **State:** "Unfortunately, given our current, locked-down timeline, the team simply doesn't have the capacity to build it right now."